akywaa/UsersCatch-Telegram-Sniper/README.md

 *   🔍 **Bulk Nickname Generator:** Search for 5-8 character usernames in various categories (Pronounceable, Beautiful, Meaningful, Stylish) in bulk (up to 250 at a time).
 *   🤖 **AI Appraisal & Smart Rating:** We use Mistral AI and our custom algorithms to evaluate the rarity, readability, and estimated market value of any username in TON.
 *   📊 **Fragment Market Radar:** Real-time monitoring of hot auctions, top sales, and massive "whale" transactions.
-*   🕵️‍♂️ **Wallet OSINT:** Input any username to instantly see the owner's TON wallet, NFT collection, balance, and estimated net worth.
+*   🕵️‍♂️ **Wallet Parser:** Input any username to instantly see the owner's TON wallet, NFT collection, balance, and estimated net worth.

 ---